 There are many different types of visual aids you can use to enhance your presentation.
 Do not be afraid to use your creativity to come up with the best visual aid for your presentation.
 However, it is important to select visual aids that add to the message of your presentation.
 If you create a stunning visual aid with no visible connection to your topic, it will only detract from your overall message.
 Many public speaking events involve presenting numerical data to the audience.

 If your speech includes many statistics, graphs can make these numbers easier to comprehend.
 Pie charts compare different parts of the same whole and are an effective way to display percentages.
 Line graphs comparing two variables are an excellent way to allow audience members to make predictions about the future of each variable.
 Bar graphs can be used to show trends in data.
 Scatter plots show the correlation between two variables.

-If you are planning a presentation that includes no numerical data, it can be more difficult to determine which visual aids will capture your audience's attention.
+If you are planning a presentation that includes no numerical data, it can be more difficult to determine which visual aids will capture your audience's-attention.
 If your presentation involves the description of a place or person, a photo of your subject makes an effective visual aid.
 You may also want to consider adding a memorable quote from your introduction or an unusual fact to your visual aid.

 While posters, slides, flip charts, and overhead transparencies are the most popular types of visual aids for public speaking, props are an innovative way to capture your audience's attention.
 If you are using Aesop's fable of the tortoise and the hare to illustrate the power of perseverance, you can use small stuffed animals to add interest and humor to your presentation.

 If your speech involves several different types of information, it may be appropriate to have different types of visual aids.
 However, it is a good idea to keep your number of visual aids to a minimum.
 You do not want to spend your entire presentation flipping through posters or slides.
 The purpose of visual aids is to simply reinforce the message of your presentation.

 The question of what to use and how to choose is an excellent one.
-The next several pages will help you answer this question by identifying the advantages and limitations of each type of visual, as well as the a) Flip Charts
+The next several pages will help you answer this question by identifying the advantages and limitations of each type of visual, as well as the development techniques required in preparing each.
+By looking at these pros and cons, you can more easily decide what will work best for your presentation.

+a) Flip Charts

 Flip charts are quick, inexpensive visual aids for briefing small groups.
-The charts, felt-tip markers and graphic materials are readily available, and with a modest ability at lettering, the presenters can compose the desired visual aid in-house.
+The charts, felt-tip markers and graphic materials are readily available, and with a modest ability at lettering, the presenters can compose the desired visual aid inhouse.